 .

 This is a nested (level 1) comment about the book.
-I particularly liked the parts about digital manipulation, psychology.
-Would recommend to anyone interested in Technology & Society!
+I particularly liked the parts about digital manipulation.
+Would recommend to anyone interested in Books!

 User